give a miss call on

 Electronic Engineering drives our world of new technologies.
 Devices designed by Electronic Engineers feature in all aspects of modern life, including computers, mobile phones, robotics, the internet, digital television, satellites, aerospace, medical scanners, security systems, and sustainable energy.
 Engineering degrees are a fascinating and challenging choice, with well-qualified graduates in high demand in global industries.

 All courses begin by providing students with an understanding of the basic principles of electronic engineering, whilst developing their skills in maths and computing.
 Modules then combine these fundamental elements into systems that meet the needs of particular applications.

 Running through all courses is a significant portion of project work.
-In early years, group design/project work is incorporated into many of the modules.
+In the early years, group design/project work is incorporated into many of the modules.
 In later years, a team software engineering project enables students to simulate operating as a commercial business.
-Final year students have substantial individual projects, sometimes out in industry.
-The Department fully recognises the vital nature of this kind of supervised study to prepare students for the world of work.
-In turn, we have a widely recognised reputation for producing high quality graduates with skills relevant to a range of career paths.
+Final year students have substantial individual projects, sometimes out in the industry.
+The Department fully recognizes the vital nature of this kind of supervised study to prepare students for the world of work.
+In turn, we have a widely recognized reputation for producing high-quality graduates with skills relevant to a range of career paths.

 |YEAR – 2||YEAR – 3||YEAR – 4|

-The department is well established with state of art technology to impart knowledge for future industrial and educational needs.
-It is furnished with DSP, microprocessor, communication, optical, VLSI and embedded systems.
+The department is well established with state-of-the-art technology to impart knowledge for future industrial and educational needs.
+It is furnished with DSP, microprocessor, communication, optical, VLSI, and embedded systems.
 The labs offer students to work on a wide range of advanced software packages.

-Marquee companies such as nVidia, ARM, cadence, NXP semiconductors and Texas Instruments have recently supported us in terms of supplying state of the art equipments for best hands-on training for our students.
+Marquee companies such as Nvidia, ARM, cadence, NXP Semiconductors, and Texas Instruments have recently supported us in terms of supplying state-of-the-art types of equipment for the best hands-on training for our students.